 From the sector report, it is possible to observe that a large number of unfounded complaints in the total number of complaints indicates that consumers still turn to the NBS, even if there has been no violation of their rights, which in turn indicates the fact that many financial services consumers remain unfamiliar with the regulated rights and obligations in the area of financial services consumer protection.
-In this regard, the need for constant education of financial services consumers is still necessary, not only through the NBS website, but also through other forums where information is made available to the public through various types of education.
+In this regard, in our opinion we must work together on ensuring further financial literracy of financial services consumers, not only through the NBS website, but also through other forums where information is made available to the public through various types of education.